Flinton, East Riding of Yorkshire

-Flinton is a village in the East Riding of Yorkshire, England, in an area known as Holderness.
+Flinton is a village in the civil parish of Humbleton, in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 9 mi north-east of Hull city centre and lies on the B1238 road.

-Flinton forms part of the civil parish of Humbleton.
+Flinton was formerly a township in the parish of Humbleton, in 1866 Flinton became a civil parish, on 1 April 1935 the parish was abolished and merged with Humbleton.
+In 1931 the parish had a population of 93.

 In 1823 the village was in the Wapentake of Holderness.
 Population at the time was 125.

+The name Flinton derives from the Old English flinttūn meaning 'flint settlement'.